DavidsonGroup/longhaul/README.md

   - **phasing_dict** - A dictionary showing the hierarchical relationship of gene, DoCo and transcript from the annotations of choice
   - **doco_count** - A count table at DoCo level

-These data frame can simply be accessed with:
+These data frames can simply be accessed with:

 ```R
 blessy_outs <- blessy(genomeAssembly, transcriptAnnotation, domainAnnotation, transcriptCount)